SelmaDM/IGA/README.md

 ### COMPILE
 ```
 g++ -o BezierSurface  BezierSurface.cpp  -lglut -lGL -lGLU
+NB : The compilation  output is already present in the directory  and can be directly run with  ./BezierCurve  ./BezierSurface
 ```
-##### NB : The compilation  output is already present in the directory ./BezierCurve  ./BezierSurface

 ### HOW TO RUN